dickinson-comp378-fa2025/comp378-web/resources/index.md

 If you don't have access to DBEaver, you can use Supabase&mdash;but many of the instructions will not apply directly, and you'll need to figure out some of the techniques on your own.

+Most of the class will be asynchronous as individuals work on the lab.
+Please post questions, suggestions, and advice on our [Teams channel](https://teams.microsoft.com/l/channel/19%3A803236e908df48dd95545caf4e88554d%40thread.tacv2/class%2010%20lab?groupId=162cbdef-318a-4838-b41f-857638354f97&tenantId=6232b055-76b9-4c13-9b88-b562ae7db6fb).
+There is also a Teams meeting on that channel.
+You can join the meeting any time to get real-time help from the instructor.

 ## Class 6